vanquyettran/line-test/frontend/README.md

             // - encapsulated with certain business logic
             // - use shared components as parts
-            // - can have components of themselves components
+            // - can have components of themselves
+            // - ussualy do not make change directly to data on server components
             // what are components?
             // - encapsulated with certain purpose in UI